 After the Event Insurance is purchased alongside a Conditional Fee Agreement and covers your claim in respect of any fees incurred by the Defendant If the claim is unsuccessful, the ATE Insurance will pay the Defendant’s costs.
 The ATE premium is self-insuring and therefore you do not pay the premium if the claim is unsuccessful.
 The ATE premium is payable from the damages if the client is successful.

-If you’re experiencing damp, mould and condensation and you live on the west coast of the UK, it is likely you have faulty cavity wall insulation.
+If you’re experiencing damp and mould, and you live on the west coast of the UK, it is likely you have faulty cavity wall insulation.
 Request a call back from one of our experts today.
 We will arrange a FREE survey of your home and see if you have a case for compensation.
 You have nothing to lose!